cassiebreviu/Use-ML-To-Classify-Yoga-Poses/README.md

 * There should be a resource named "YourCustomVisionResourceName_Prediction - Quick start"
 * The Select "Api Reference" from the list of helpful links
 * This will open a page with docs on how to call the api to get predictions from the model
-* If you scoll all the way to the bottom there are code samples in multiple languages to get you started
+* If you scroll all the way to the bottom there are code samples in multiple languages to get you started

 ### Test API in Postman
 * Get the predction url as described above